veit/jupyter-tutorial/docs/productive/envs/spack/combinatorial-builds.rst

             make()
             make("install")

-* Abhängigkeiten in Spack können optional sein:
+* Dependencies in Spack can be optional:

-  * Ihr könnt *named variants* definieren, wie z.B. in ``~/spack/var/spack/repos/builtin/packages/vim/package.py``:
+  * You can define *named variants*, e.g. in ``~/spack/var/spack/repos/builtin/packages/vim/package.py``:

     .. code-block:: python